OscarMongeVillora/FINAL_WORK_MASTER_DATA_SCIENCE/README.md

 2 - Updating information of last hour: The last dataset imported used in the project called formerly in the document(pdf) as "worlwide", now it has to be called as
 "worlwide_cases" or "worldwide_deaths" depending if you want to extract the deaths or the cases series (If you puts "worldwide" you are selecting always the deaths series).
 It has been done due to the extra simulation.

-3. Futhermore, for the same dataset, you need to configure the variable list_communities as ['world'] if you want the cases or deaths for the people of all the world.
-If you need only to examine a specific country series you need to put the abbreviature for this country in list_communities.
+3. Furthermore, for the same dataset, you need to configure the variable list_communities as ['world'] if you want the cases or deaths for people of all the world.
+If you only need to examine a specific country series you need to put the abbreviature for this country in list_communities.
 Example: spain --> 'list_communities' = ['ES']